4GeeksAcademy/python-lists-loops-programming-exercises/exercises/05-Print-the-last-one/README.md

 returns the `length of` name_list .

 ## 📝 Instructions
+1. First you have to `import random` function

-1. Create a variable named the_last_one, and assign it the LAST element of my_stupid_list.
+2. Create a variable named the_last_one, and assign it the LAST element of my_stupid_list.
-2. Then, print it on the console.
+3. Then, print it on the console.